 Due to social distancing and shelter-in-place guidelines, many local meetings have moved online.
 You can view virtual meetings scheduled for today, or view the full list of virtual meetings available throughout the week.
 You can also read about our response to Covid-19.

-In lieu of a physical Intergroup meetings, we will be having virtual Open Forums during the regularly scheduled Intergroup meeting times and dates.
-This Open Forum is for Intergroup Reps (IGRs) only.
-IGRs should have received an email with information about how to fill out a survey and join the meeting online.
-If you are an IGR and did not receive the email, please email us at email@example.com with your name, phone number, group name, group code, and service position, and we will reply to you with the information.
+Due to the extended nature of the current pandemic, we are now holding all Intergroup meetings virtually for the foreseeable future.
+The virtual meetings will be held during the regularly scheduled Intergroup meeting times and dates.
+These meetings are for Intergroup Reps (IGRs) or alternates only.
+IGRs should have received an email with information about how to join the meeting virtually.
+If you are an IGR or alternate and did not receive the email, please contact us.
+Be sure to include your group name, group code and service position.

 Welcome to the web pages of the Atlanta Central Office of Alcoholics Anonymous.
 The Central Office, by AA tradition, exists primarily as a service organization.
 It is the first point of contact with AA for many who believe they may have a drinking problem.
 It’s an AA member at our office who answers the phone when anyone in the eighteen-county area calls Alcoholics Anonymous.